 Budhanilkantha – NagiGompa – Kapan

-This is another of the interesting rides in the valley rim.
-The route could just be the continuation of the scarred road if you are not so tired after that long ride!
-We recommend you to start fresh, however.
+This is another of the exciting rides in the valley rim.
+The route could continue the scarred road if you are not so tired after that long ride!
+We recommend you start fresh, however.
 The uphill is horrendous from Budhanilkantha and climbs through the jungles of the Shivapuri National Park.
 This is followed by a nice single track which joins back to the jeep track after about 30 minutes.
-The downhill is one of the most enjoyed by skilled riders, very technical yet very interesting.
-Drop down to Kapan to take a wonderful view of the valley and fill your tummies at Boudha while enjoying its tranquil surrounding.
+The downhill is one of the most enjoyed by skilled riders; very technical yet very interesting.
+Drop down to Kapan to take a fantastic view of the valley and fill your tummies at Boudha while enjoying its tranquil surrounding.

 Bhaktapur – Nagarkot – Sankhu

 Chovar – Bungamati – Khokhana – Chapagaon

-While you take the ups and downs along the trails from Chovar, through the ancient settlements of Bungamati and Khokhana the traditional lifestyle is easily visible.
-As you leave the settlement, meet the black-topped road that gives a pleasant ride to Chapagaon.
+While you take the ups and downs along the trails from Chovar through the ancient settlements of Bungamati and Khokhana, the traditional lifestyle is easily visible.
+As you leave the territory, meet the black-topped road that gives a pleasant ride to Chapagaon.
 This is an easy trail with not much traffic and lots of greenery.
 If you intend to take a more challenging route, start from Chapagaon and follow the Raj Kulo.
-Yet another interesting alternative would be to take the route to Lakuri Bhanjyang from Chapagaon and make your way to the ancient city of Panauti, east of Kathmandu.
+Yet another exciting alternative would be to take the path to Lakuri Bhanjyang from Chapagaon and make your way to the ancient city of Panauti, east of Kathmandu.